Jerjerzanne/encs393-project-artifact/docs/index.md

 ***

 ## When freedoms clash
 When discussing laws, we often arrive at a conflict between two freedoms.
-One of the most common example is this phenomenon is abortion.
+One of the most common example is abortion.
 Who's liberty come first?
 The mother, or the child?
-As the mother, you have your freedoms limited for a period of 9 months: you cannot drink or smoke, maintain an unhealthy diet or work.
-You are stuck with what you might consider to be an intruder or a parasite.
+As the mother, you have your freedoms limited for a period of 9 months: you cannot drink, smoke, maintain an unhealthy diet and at a point, work.
+You are stuck with what **you** might consider to be an intruder or a parasite.
 But what of the freedom of the fetus?
-He has the freedom to live just as much as anyone else.
-Why would we allow the murder of an individual who has yet to even live?
+Does he not have the **freedom to live** just as much as anyone else?
+Why would we allow the murder of an **individual** who has yet to even live?
+These questions require a dialogue, to best determine which freedom is the most important.

-## The Great Purge AKA `GAME OVER`
-Twice a year, the scores of the people are checked against the minimum of `100 points` threshold.
-If an individual has a score lower than the threshold for the last `3 years`, they are executed as they are considered a person too toxic for society.

 #### Resources
 Profile faces found on [This Person Does Not Exist](https://thispersondoesnotexist.com)